ZhongxiaYan/mixed_autonomy_intersections/README.md

 ## Installation
 Installation instructions are provided for MacOS and Ubuntu 14.04, 16.04, and 18.04.
 For microscopic traffic simulations, we use the SUMO simulator with version 1.1.0; the same code may require adjustments on other SUMO versions.
 We require Python 3.8+.
 1. Run `bash setup/setup_sumo_<os_version>.sh` corresponding to your OS version to set up SUMO and add `~/sumo_binaries/bin` to your `SUMO_HOME` and `PATH` environment variables.
 Try running `sumo` and `sumo-gui` (if you'd like to use GUI).
 Note that GUI probably does not work on servers and may only work on local computers.
 For Mac installation issues, please refer to `setup/setup_issues_osx.md`.
+2. Note: the previous SUMO installation actually installs a SUMO version which does not support IDM with Gaussian noise.
+If you'd like to use Gaussian noise (which is what we use in the paper but does not significantly affect results), you can build the forked version of SUMO 1.1.0 at https://github.com/ZhongxiaYan/sumo.
-2. If needed, follow instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install Miniconda, likely `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh` followed by `bash Miniconda3-latest-Linux-x86_64.sh`.
+3. If needed, follow instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to install Miniconda, likely `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh` followed by `bash Miniconda3-latest-Linux-x86_64.sh`.
-3. If desired, create and activate a new conda environment following these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
+4. If desired, create and activate a new conda environment following these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
-3. If needed, install PyTorch (1.7+) from [pytorch.org](pytorch.org).
+5. If needed, install PyTorch (1.7+) from [pytorch.org](pytorch.org).
-4. If needed, install missing Python dependencies `pip install -r requirements.txt`.
+6. If needed, install missing Python dependencies `pip install -r requirements.txt`.

 ## Training
 To train a model, create an empty experiment directory `EXP_DIR` anywhere, then create a file called `$EXP_DIR/config.yaml` with the desired training hyperparameters.
 The training experiment directories corresponding to figures in the paper can be found in the `results` directory (ignore the subdirectories with "baseline" in the name), e.g. `results/twoway_2x1_penetration0.333`.